StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 45 rows in set (0.00 sec)
 ```

-It can be observed that the query takes about 0.02 seconds, and no synchronized materialized view is used to accelerate the query because the value of `rollup` field in the query profile is `sales_records`, which is the base table.
+It can be observed that the query takes about 0.02 seconds, and no synchronous materialized view is used to accelerate the query because the value of `rollup` field in the query profile is `sales_records`, which is the base table.

-## Create a synchronized materialized view
+## Create a synchronous materialized view

-You can create a synchronized materialized view based on a specific query statement using [CREATE MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/CREATE%20MATERIALIZED%20VIEW.md).
+You can create a synchronous materialized view based on a specific query statement using [CREATE MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/CREATE%20MATERIALIZED%20VIEW.md).

-Based on the table `sales_records` and the query statement mentioned above, the following example creates the synchronized materialized view `store_amt` to analyze the sum of sales amount in each store.
+Based on the table `sales_records` and the query statement mentioned above, the following example creates the synchronous materialized view `store_amt` to analyze the sum of sales amount in each store.

 ```SQL
 CREATE MATERIALIZED VIEW store_amt AS